MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-explorer.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows administrators to prevent users from adding new items such as files or folders to the root of their Users Files folder in File Explorer.

 If you enable this policy setting, users will no longer be able to add new items such as files or folders to the root of their Users Files folder in File Explorer.